ait-testbed/attackmate/docs/source/configuration/config_vars.rst

 ``RESULT_STDOUT`` is set after every command execution and stores the result output.

 ``RESULT_CODE`` is set after every command execution and stores the returncode.

+``LAST_MSF_SESSION`` is set every time after a new metasploit session was created and contains the session number.